 5. Can I leave the plants in the small pots when I repot them?

-Yes, you do not need to remove the plant from the pot.
+Yes, you don’t need to remove the plant from the pot.
 The pot is made from plant fibres so the seedling roots easily grow through the sides and the bottom of the pot.

 6. I think insects are eating my plants, what should I do?